 Top Attractions and Activities on Koh Phi Phi

 Koh Phi Phi’s appeal is in its scenery.
 These islands are renowned as some of the most beautiful islands in the world, and they are among the most accessible too.
 It may have taken a movie to show the world just how gorgeous Koh Phi Phi is, but tourists should also be aware of how much damage so many visitors have caused to the islands.
 It’s not that tourists come here and purposely make a mess, it’s more because development and increasing tourist numbers weren’t restricted until the impact on the islands was really evident.
-Luckily, the damage was noticed and the authorities are now more strict on the number of visitors, on development, and on trying to keep these islands as beautiful as they were before the masses discovered them.
+Luckily, the damage was noticed and the authorities are now more stricter on the number of visitors, on development, and on trying to keep these islands as beautiful as they were before the masses discovered them.
 It’s important that all visitors bear this in mind when coming to Koh Phi Phi so that these amazing islands can stay amazing for future generations.

 That being said, here are some of the most beautiful beaches and other natural sights on Koh Phi Phi, listed by the island they are on.